DeFiSocial Gaming Hits Market Cap of $5.15 Million (DFSOCIAL)

-DeFiSocial Gaming (CURRENCY:DFSOCIAL) traded 9.3% lower against the U.S. dollar during the 1 day period ending at 12:00 PM ET on August 8th.
-DeFiSocial Gaming has a total market capitalization of $5.15 million and approximately $123,629.00 worth of DeFiSocial Gaming was traded on exchanges in the last 24 hours.
-During the last week, DeFiSocial Gaming has traded down 25.2% against the U.S. dollar.
-One DeFiSocial Gaming coin can now be purchased for about $687.32 or 0.01383163 BTC on popular exchanges.
+DeFiSocial Gaming (CURRENCY:DFSOCIAL) traded down 9.3% against the dollar during the one day period ending at 23:00 PM Eastern on August 10th.
+DeFiSocial Gaming has a market capitalization of $5.15 million and $123,629.00 worth of DeFiSocial Gaming was traded on exchanges in the last day.
+During the last seven days, DeFiSocial Gaming has traded down 25.2% against the dollar.
+One DeFiSocial Gaming coin can now be bought for about $687.32 or 0.01383163 BTC on popular exchanges.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.